AIgen-Solutions-s-r-l/application-review-service/README.md

 The Middleware Applier Service processes job application data and communicates with:

 1. **MongoDB**:
-   - Retrieves resumes and job data from a structured MongoDB database.
+   - Retrieves job data from a structured MongoDB database.
 2. **RabbitMQ**:
    - Publishes job application data to a queue for further processing.
    - Consumes messages from a queue for job recommendations.